syui/atr/readme.md

-`art` is cli clietn for at written in rust.
+`art` is cli client for at written in rust.

 [download](https://github.com/syui/atr/releases)